But not all controllers are the same.

 Then it needs a lower voltage to trickle charge, maintaining it at a peak state.

-Typical RV and camper solar setups need to have a solar charge controller installed.
+Typical campervan solar setups need a solar charge controller installed.

 Applying the random and chaotic voltages from a solar panel directly will permanently damage the battery.